Abstract

 Baseline Benchmark: 10,000 Records

-The baseline test simulates a "naive" bulk import: All 10,000 records are loaded into a single array and passed to one DataHandler instance.
+The baseline test simulates a "naive" bulk import: all 10,000 records are loaded into a single array and handed to one DataHandler instance.

 | Metric | Value | Unit |